iamrohit0101/website-1/README.md

 ## About

-An open source live streaming frontend for the AngelThump streaming platform.
-The web framework is [feathersjs](http://feathersjs.com)
+An open source live streaming website for the AngelThump streaming platform.
+The web framework is based on [feathersjs](http://feathersjs.com)

 ## Donations
 I do not make any profit off of this.
 All donations will go to server costs and it will be appericated.